IowaDave/AVR_Watchdog_Timer/README.md

 ## Regulate the length of time before the WD counter overflows by selecting a pre-scaler.
 Search for a table named something like, "Watchdog Timer Prescale Select", in the datasheet for the AVR part you are using.
 Most likely it will be found under the section that describes the WDTCSR register.

 The table explains how to set the bits in WDTCSR that determine the choice of prescaler, and thus how long it takes the WD Counter to overflow.
-The time can be set to one of ten, different interval lengths, ranging from as short as 16 milliseconds to as long as 8 full seconds.
+The time can be set to different interval lengths, ranging from as short as 16 milliseconds to as long as 8 full seconds.

 ## Prevent WD from interrupting or resetting the MCU in either of two ways:
 * Way #1: stop the WD.